TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 </figure>
 </div>

-**Description of Social Sciences:**
+##### Description of Social Sciences

 Social sciences encompass the study of human society, behavior, and social interactions, often through systematic methods of empirical investigation and analysis.

-**Examples of Use in Game:**
 Social Science skills can be useful in TTRPGs when the party needs to understand a society quickly to navigate its complexities, when forming alliances, or when trying to alter the course of events within a community.
 It could also help in interpreting historical texts, solving social dilemmas, or predicting the behavior of NPCs.

+##### Examples of Social Sciences from Fiction

+In the fantasy series "A Song of Ice and Fire" by George R.R.
+Martin, Tyrion Lannister is a character who excels in the application of social sciences, although the term itself is not used in the series.
+Tyrion's understanding of human behavior, politics, and social structures is unparalleled among the series' characters.
+He often employs this knowledge to navigate the complex political landscape of Westeros, form alliances, and manipulate outcomes to his favor.

+For instance, when he serves as the Hand of the King in "A Clash of Kings," Tyrion uses his understanding of the social dynamics of the court to outmaneuver his enemies.
+He recognizes the power structures, alliances, and motivations that drive the nobles and uses this information to create new alliances, break existing ones, or sow discord among his enemies.
+His ability to read people and situations is almost scientific in its precision, allowing him to predict how NPCs (in a TTRPG sense) would react to various stimuli or situations.

+When Tyrion is sent to negotiate with the Martells, a historically hostile house, he uses his understanding of their culture, history, and the psychology of its leaders to secure an alliance successfully.
+His social science skills would be invaluable in a TTRPG setting for understanding unfamiliar societies, interpreting historical texts to glean useful information, or even predicting the likely outcomes of social or political maneuvers.
+Tyrion's mastery of the social sciences makes him one of the most formidable players in the deadly game of thrones.

-**Specializations for Social Sciences:**
+##### Specializations for Social Sciences

 1. **Sociology**: The study of social behavior and society structures.
 2. **Psychology**: Study of human mind and behavior.